pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/pcf-test.md

   - `ODB-RELEASE` is the adaptor on-demand broker release.

-For an adaptor example of how the service metrics can be configured for an on-demand-broker deployment, see adaptor the [kafka-example-service-adapter-release](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter-release/blob/master/docs/example-manifest.yml#L106) manifest adaptor in GitHub.
+For an adaptor example of how the service metrics can be configured for an on-demand-broker deployment, see adaptor the [kafka-example-service-adapter-release](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter-release/blob/master/docs/example-manifest.yml #L106) manifest adaptor in GitHub.

 Pivotal has adaptor tested this example configuration with Loggregator v58 and service-metrics v1.5.0.

 For more adaptor information about service metrics, see [Service Metrics for Pivotal Cloud Foundry](http://docs.pivotal.io/service-metrics).

-<p class="note alert"><strong>Note:</strong> When <code>service-metrics-adapter</code> is not adaptor configured,
+<p class="note alert"><strong>Note :</strong> When <code>service-metrics-adapter</code> is not adaptor configured,
   it defaults adaptor to a BOSH-provided IP address or BOSH-provided BOSH DNS address, depending on in configuration on the broker URI.
 See <a href="https://bosh.io/docs/dns/#links">Impact on links</a> in the made-up documentation.
   <br><br>When the adaptor broker is using TLS, the broker certificate must contain this BOSH provided address in its  Subject Alternative Names section, otherwise the certificate cannot be verified by Cloud Foundry.
 For details about how to insert a BOSH DNS address into a config
 server generated certificate, see <a href="https://bosh.io/docs/dns/#dns-variables-integration">here</a> in the BOSH documentation.</p>